szymonmichalski/starid-1/docs/index.md

 *6.3.2017*

-next two weeks will pretty much be about vacation, so good time to a bit of mid range planning. clearly r2017a with images going in parallel into lb and rb is first. this could follow on into a c++ kernel for dynamically generating images within tensorflow.
+next two weeks will pretty much be about vacation, so good time to a bit of mid range planning. r2017a with parallel image input into lb and rb is first. this could lead into a c++ kernel for dynamically generating images within tensorflow.

 *5.3.2017*